stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 ### Use pipx To Install Python Applications

-Always use [pipx](https://github.com/pypa/pipx) to install Python applications, rather than _pip_.
+Use [pipx](https://github.com/pypa/pipx) to install Python applications from the Python Packaging Index, rather than _pip_.
 This ensures that each application has the correct libraries.
 Unlike _pip_, _pipx_ automatically installs the libraries for each application into a separate [Python virtual environment](https://docs.python.org/3/tutorial/venv.html).

 The Python Packaging Authority maintain _pipx_, but it is not included with Python.
 You can install _pipx_ with Homebrew, or with your system package manager on Linux.